-“There was a huge bar called The White House in Louisiana.
-After the pro wrestling show in Alexandria, lots of people went to that bar afterward.
-I remember Jim Duggan, Doc (Tom Pritchard), Terry Taylor, a lot of the boys.
+"There was a huge bar called The White House in Louisiana.
+After the pro wrestling show in Alexandria, many people went to that bar afterward.
+I remember Jim Duggan, Doc (Tom Prichard), Terry Taylor, a lot of the boys.
 I was with Chavo Guerrero Sr. and DJ Peterson, God rest both of their souls.
 I was single at the time in ’86 and had nice clothes on that night.
-I was sipping on some beers and told them that I had wrestled a bear before.
+I was sipping some beers and told them I had wrestled a bear before.
 They [the handlers] don’t like more than seven or eight guys to wrestle the bear per night because they get tired of playing around.
-So they call number eight, and they had put my name in, they ribbed me!
+So they call number eight, and they put my name in, and they ribbed me!
 I yelled, ‘No!
 I don’t want to do that; I’m wearing my nice clothes.
 I’m trying to hook up!’
 I was talking to this tall blonde girl and everything!

 "Bears wrestle.
 It’s a natural thing for them, and they’ll just play around.
 But the harder you try, the harder they do as well, but you have to try and not piss them off," advises Smothers.